wiseodd/probml-style-file/README.md

-# JMLR style file
+# AABI style file

-LaTeX style file for the Journal of Machine Learning Research
+LaTeX style file for the Advances in Approximate Bayesian Inference.